 DOJ staff review the applications to ensure compliance with the funding announcement requirements.
-Members of the GJJC Grants Workgroup review and score applications according to the grant announcement procedure.
+Members of the GJJC Grants Workgroup review and score applications according to grant review procedures.
 The scores are used by DOJ staff to make final funding recommendations to the Attorney General.
 All final grant award decisions are made by the Attorney General.